lgw2/lgw2.github.io/_teaching/csci127-summer-2019/lectures/lecture2.md

 Take [key-events.py](https://lgw2.github.io/teaching/csci127-summer-2019/lectures/activities/key-events.py)
  and modify it so that the turtle only moves if it will still be visible.
 Use one boolean function in your solution.
+### Activity 3
+Write a Python program that generates a random number between 1 and 10.
+The program should repeatedly ask the user to guess what the number is until the user guesses correctly.
+When the user guesses correctly, the program should print a message that shows how many tries it took.
+For example, the message might be *Congratulations!
+That took 6 guesses.*
+### Activity 4
+Write a Python program that asks the user to enter two integers: one for the number of rows and one for the number of columns.
+The program should then produce a text-based drawing where each position in the drawing is randomly determined with equal probability to be either a "\*" or a "-".
+For example, with 4 rows and 6 columns, the drawing might look like this:
+\*\*-\*-\*
+--\*\*--
+-\*--\*-
+---\*-\*
+### Activity 5